ska-telescope/observation-execution-tool/docs/src/internal/architecture/architecture_backend_module_activity_ui.rst

 The sequence diagram below illustrates how the components above interact to invoke a call on an remote ActivityService instance in response to a request from a client.
-This diagram shows how the user request is received by the FlaskWorker REST backend, how that triggers actions on independent ActivityWorker process hosting the ActivityService instance, and how the response is returned to the user
+This diagram shows how the user request is received by the FastAPIWorker REST backend, how that triggers actions on independent ActivityWorker process hosting the ActivityService instance, and how the response is returned to the user

 .. figure:: ../../diagrams/export/backend_module_ui_sequence_activity_api_over_rest.svg